smallhadroncollider/taskell/roadmap.md

 ## Refactoring

 - Break up State module
-- Simplify state by composing Actions
 - Use a map in Actions to tidy things up/add custom key support
-- Add some tests
 - Avoid having to normalise the state?
-- Use Reader monad to pass around config
 - Remove duplication of config - currently using ini and hard-coded
 - Move Help modal creation into Template Haskell
 - Use lenses for nested data?